 Sweet potato:

-Again, using expert knowledge, managers know that one sweet potato season ranges between 3 to 5 months, and consequently, they start considering that the data might not be enough to be used with complex ML algorithms.
+Using expert knowledge, managers know that one sweet potato season ranges between 3 to 5 months, and consequently, they start considering that the data might not be enough to be used with complex ML algorithms.
 However, they acknowledged the high frequency of data collection (15 minutes) that gives them around 11500 data points per sensor.
 In this scenario, the data size could be worth trying (with the caveat that the complex models could tend to overfit).
-Thus, after using visual help and performing statistical analysis of the data, they decide not to discard the idea of using ML; however, they have clear that they would have to limit the model's scope to represent primarily short- and middle-term variations.
-Also, they decided to use simpler, rather complex algorithms, such as deep learning algorithms, that would be overfitting in these conditions.
-XGBOOST and Light-XGBOOST (Chen and Guestrin, 2016) are algorithms they put on the list to tr, as , there is evidence of their capacity to perform well in TS forecasting tasks without requiring massive datasets.
-Finally, the managers have it clear now that testing the model's accuracy with unseen data would not be possible until additional data was collected.,;,
+Thus, after using visual help and performing statistical analysis of the data, they decide not to discard the idea of using ML; however, they have clarity that they would have to limit the model's scope to represent primarily short- and middle-term variations.
+Also, they decided to use simpler algorithms such as XGBOOST and Light-XGBOOST (Chen and Guestrin, 2016), as based on a literature review, there is evidence of their capacity to perform well in TS forecasting tasks without requiring massive datasets.
+They realized that testing the model's accuracy with unseen data would not be possible until additional data was collected.
+For this case, ML cannot be implemented; however, classical statistics might be an option.

 Lemon:

-Finally, a season can last between 3 to 6 years in the lemon crop.
-Therefore, four months of data would not be enough to represent the middle- and long-term variations of the TS.
+Using expert knowledge, managers know that a season can last between 3 to 6 years.
+Therefore, four months of data would not be enough to represent the middle- and long-term variations of the VWC TS.
 Thus, that data would not be enough for a forecasting system for irrigation management.

-S
+5. Options to Increase the Size of the Time Series Dataset

+Data augmentation techniques can be used to generate synthetic data to improve the quality and quantity of the datasets.
+The applicability of such approaches depends on the task type (forecasting or classification).
+Wen et al. (2021) present a comprehensive survey of data augmentation techniques for TS data classified according to the specific task.
+The techniques include adding noise (jittering), scaling the data, distorting the time intervals between samples (time-warping), and slicing the data.
+Implementing these techniques requires understanding all the statistical relationships such as mean, standard deviation (SD), autocorrelation, and the distribution of points over time to avoid altering the data to mislead the model or remove essential characteristics from the data.
+For instance, distorting the time intervals between samples might change the autocorrelation properties of the original time series (Um et al., 2017).
+Depending on the dataset's characteristics and the research's purpose, this could mislead the ML forecast and the interpretations that can make out from it.

 Concluding remarks

-ML algorithms are data-driven approaches whose performance highly depends on the amount of data available for training.
-However, data is a limited resource in many instances essentialand setting up a minimun number requires considering multiple factors including data granularity and data complexity and the complexity of the algorithms and their requriments to avoid overfitting.
-This document provides a set of steps for practitioners, researchers, and any scientist interested in start using ML, especially for TS.
-This set of steps includes using expert knowledge to describe the system under consideration, visual and statistical tools to characterize the TS, classical statistical approaches to benchmark the ML algorithms and as an alternative when little data is available, and rules-of-thumb as a first filter to determine wheter there is enough data.
+ML algorithms are data-driven approaches whose performance highly depends on the amount of data available.
+However, data can often be limited in many projects.
+To obtain meaningful predictions, it is essential to consider multiple factors, including data granularity, complexity, and the complexity of the ML algorithm.
+This document provides a set of steps for practitioners, researchers, and any scientist interested in starting to use ML, particularly for TS data.
+This set of steps includes using expert knowledge, visual and statistical tools to characterize the TS, classical statistical approaches to benchmark the ML algorithms and as an alternative when little data is available, and rules-of-thumb as a first filter to determine whether there is enough data.
 Other approaches to increase the dataset size (data augmentation) were also introduced as alternatives for insufficient data.

 Bibliography